thindil/steamsky/bin/doc/MODDING.md

 - Tags `basetype`: Available base types for this faction.
 If you don't add any that tag, all bases types available in the game will be available for that faction.
-    - Attribute `index`: index of the base type from *data/bases.dat* file.
+    - Attribute `index`: Index of the base type from *data/bases.dat* file.
     - Attribute `chance`: chance to that newly created sky base will be this type.
 Value of this attribute is roll on dice with sum of "chance" attributes of all bases types available for this faction.
 For example if